jeffschwartz/coccyx/readme.md

 Coccyx.js is tiny!.
 How tiny, you ask?
 Well, the development version of Coccyx.js is currently 20kb and less than 600 lines of uncompressed, commented JavaScript and the production version is 6kb uglified and 2kb gzipped.
 And while it is expected to grow somewhat prior to its official release, the goal is to keep it tiny.

-Coccyx.js may be tiny in size but when it comes to features, it has everything you need to create fast mobile and desktop browser applications:Coccyx.js may be tiny in size but when it comes to features it has everything you need to create fast mobile and desktop browser applications:
+Coccyx.js may be tiny in size but when it comes to features, it has everything you need to create fast mobile and desktop browser applications:

 + HTML5 History Based Push And Pop State.
 + REST Based Routing Including Full Verb Support (get, post, put, delete).